isomerpages/cris-corp/news-and-events/news/_posts/2024-12-06-post-Year in Review 2024: Building strong foundations through learning and engagement.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Resources_News/Year in Review 2024/12.png">
 </div>
-<p>On 30 July 2024, SCRI and CADENCE signed a Memorandum of Understanding
+<p>On 30 July 2024, SCRI and CADENCE signed a memorandum of understanding
-with Clinical Research Malaysia to deepen the understanding of the healthcare and research landscape in Singapore and Malaysia and identify potential collaborations to strengthen the clinical research capabilities.</p>
+(MOU) with Clinical Research Malaysia to deepen the understanding of the healthcare and research landscape in Singapore and Malaysia and identify potential collaborations to strengthen the clinical research capabilities.</p>
 <p>The partnership aims to explore clinical trial opportunities to facilitate
 clinical research projects between institutions in both countries.
 This includes establishing initiatives aimed at promoting and enabling knowledge